adhorn/logtoes/README.md

 The execution units, called tasks, are executed concurrently on a single or more worker servers using multiprocessing, Eventlet,	or gevent.
 Tasks can execute asynchronously (in the background) or synchronously (wait until ready).
 Celery is used in production systems to process millions of tasks a day.

-**Amazon Elasticsearch Service** makes it easy to deploy, operate, and scale Elasticsearch for log analytics, full text search, application monitoring, and more.
+**What is Amazon Elasticsearch Service?** Elasticsearch service makes it easy to deploy, operate, and scale Elasticsearch for log analytics, full text search, application monitoring, and more.
 Amazon Elasticsearch Service is a fully managed service that delivers Elasticsearch’s easy-to-use APIs and real-time capabilities along with the availability, scalability, and security required by production workloads.
 The service offers built-in integrations with Kibana, Logstash, and AWS services including Amazon Kinesis Firehose, AWS Lambda, and Amazon CloudWatch so that you can go from raw data to actionable insights quickly.

 **Prerequistes:**